 A telling of the 1st Battalion, 7 Cavalry Regiment, 1st Calvary Division's battle against overwhelming odds in the La Drang valley of Vietnam in 1965.
-Seen through the eyes of the battalion's commander, Lt.
-Col. Hal Moore (played by Mel Gibson), we see him take command of the battalion and its preparations to go into Vietnam.
+Seen through the eyes of the battalion's commander, Lieutenant Colonel Hal Moore (played by Mel Gibson), we see him take command of the battalion and its preparations to go into Vietnam.
 We also see how the French had, years earlier, been defeated in the same area.
-The battle was to be the first major engagement between US and NVA forces in Vietnam and showed the use of helicopters as mobility providers and assault support aircraft.
+The battle was to be the first major engagement between U.S. and N.V.A. forces in South Vietnam, and showed the use of helicopters as mobility providers and assault support aircraft.
 Written by

 These are the true events of November, 1965, the Ia Drang Valley of Vietnam, a place our country does not remember, in a war it does not understand.
 This story's a testament to the young Americans who died in the valley of death, and a tribute to the young men of the People's Army of Vietnam who died by our hand in that place.
 To tell this story, I must start at the beginning.
 But where does it begin?
 Maybe in June of 1954 when French Group Mobile 100 moved ...

 Powerful and moving, not a film for everyone however

 I was privileged to see a preview of Mel Gibson's new film "We Were Soldiers" based upon the book written by his real life character, Lt.
 Col. Harold Moore, along with Joe Galloway.
 I attended a showing along with numerous other Viet Nam vets and it would seem that there were as many opinions about the movie as there were viewers.
 Like the war itself, each person in attendance probably had some personal experiences that the movie brought back from that deep, and sometimes distant, place we have put them.